Health & Wellbeing

 If you ever feel fraught with self-doubt, it is essential that you understand the underlying cause.
 If left unattended, these insecurities can build up and seep into your everyday life, negatively impacting your personal and professional ambitions.

-Self-refection is a great way to understand how and why you feel the way you do.
-Taking the time to look inward and give serious thought to your behaviours can be an effective way to know where these insecurities come from.
-Once you understand the cause of these troublesome feelings, you can divert your attention to other matters.
+Self-refection is a great way to understand how you feel and why you feel that way.
+Taking the time to look inward and review your behaviours can be an effective way to know where these insecurities come from.
+Once you understand the cause of these troublesome feelings, you can begin working to find solutions to overcome them.

 Mindfulness is about focusing on your environment.
 It involves relaxing, meditating, and concentrating on sounds or thoughts.
 Mindfulness exercises can be as short as 60 seconds or as long as an hour.
 During this time, you can become more aware of yourself and your surroundings.